orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - Graphs
 	- graph rewriting functions
 - Runtime/Traversal
-	- Cache results in between for some runtime library.
-		- Invalidate before some query, caching on some other base layer

 - Version Control
 - History/causal graph and other mapping like a branchial graph
 	- Can have a history, but no current value